mstksg/inCode/copy/entries/interpreters.md

 Getting the Results
 -------------------

-We just have to pick concrete monads now for us to interpret into.
+We now just have to pick concrete monads now for us to interpret into.

 ### Part A